KamzaManyama/KamzaManyama/README.md

 💻 Developer | 🧠 Problem-Solver | 🎨 UI/UX Enthusiast

-I thrive at the intersection of development and design—crafting user-centered applications that are technically sound and visually polished.
+I thrive at the intersection of development and design crafting user-centered applications that are technically sound and visually polished.
 I'm deeply driven by innovation, continuous learning, and creating solutions with purpose and impact.

 - 💼 **Currently working on:** An entry for the **FNB App of the Year 2025**
 - 📚 **Learning:** React Native